JK10X/Uebersetzer/README.md

 # Uebersetzer

-This is a little repository that aims to build a solit Latin-translator.
+This is a little repository that aims to build a solid Latin-translator.
-We saw a lack in something that knows all grammar-rules and such and has a solit vocab base.
+We saw a lack in something that knows all grammar-rules and such and has a solid vocab base.

 The documentation is mostly in german, because we are from germany (duh).